AaronDutcher/Java-Project/README.md

-# Tic-Tac-Toe
+# Memory Tester

 This is my finals Project for my Java class.

-This is your regular style Tic-Tac-Toe.
-All you need
+This is a game

-is 3 in a row and you win.
-If no one can get 3 in a

-row then its a draw.

 # How it works: